M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 Each application can contain zero or more dashboards.
 Each dashboard is declared within the application definition and provided with a unique ID.
 This ID is used to reference the dashboard when [showing or hiding it](#showing-and-hiding-dashboards).

-<p class="note">This page focused on the declaration of dashboards.
-For more information on using dashboards within a User Interface Extensibility Framework application, view <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Dashboards/">the dedicated Dashboards page</a>.</p>
+This page focused on the declaration of dashboards.
+For more information on using dashboards within a User Interface Extensibility Framework application, view <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Dashboards/">the dedicated Dashboards page</a>.
+{:.note}

 The following example declares a single dashboard and assigns it an ID of `myDashboard`.
 It also defines the dashboard content to come from a file named `mydashboard.html`: